course-details-portlet

 Course content

 Life-cycle assessment (LCA) is the prevailing framework for evaluation of the environmental consequences of products, services and energy systems to mention a few.
 LCA allows for consistent comparisons of alternate system designs with respect their environmental performance.
 This involves assessment of multiple environmental impact categories: From climate change via acidification to toxic impacts to mention some.
 A wide perspective is central to ensure that our efforts to mitigate climate change do not cause other adverse environmental problems.
 Further, consistent choice of system boundaries is essential.
 For example, car manufacture and fuel chain emissions account for a quarter of the total life cycle climate impacts for a conventional car today.
 Consistent assessments of future transportation systems therefore evidently warrants system boundaries extending well beyond the tailpipe.
 LCA is designed to deal with such issues.
 This course provides a master level introduction to life cycle assessment.
 The course is divided in two main sections: The first section deals with the methodological essentials of LCA.
 This involves the mathematical structure of LCA, modeling of production systems and methods for environmental impact assessment.
 The final part presents applications LCA to a variety of systems including on- and offshore wind, photovoltaic systems, bio-energy, bio-fuels, conventional cars and electric vehicles among others.
 The students will be guided to analyze a selection of these cases themselves through the provided problem sets.
+Both sections of the course make extensive use of programming in Python across all problem sets.

 Learning outcome

 Knowledge: – The course provides the student with knowledge about: – Life Cycle Assessment (LCA), a framework for evaluation of the environmental footprint of various systems and technologies. – Application of Life Cycle Assessment on various energy, product and transport technologies and systems.
 The course gives the student insight about: - How to perform robust assessments of the environmental characteristics of systems.
-Skills: The course should enable the student to: - Perform a moderately complex LCA under supervision.
+Skills: The course should enable the student to: - Perform a moderately complex LCA under supervision in Python.
 General competence: The course should give the student insight on: - How to assess the environmental performance of energy and production systems.

 Learning methods and activities